 - This manual contains important information about the operation of the vehicle, both for the driver and the passengers.
-The other sections of the on-board documentation also contain further information that you should be aware of for your own safety and for the safety of your passenqers. - Ensure that the on-board documentation is kept in the vehicle at all times.
+The other sections of the owner's manual also contain further information that you should be aware of for your own safety and for the safety of your passengers. - Ensure that the onboard documentation is kept in the vehicle at all times.
 This is especially important when lending or selling the vehicle to another person.